 The asymmetrical threshold (0.4V by default) can be modified with CV #134 if necessary (i.e. if the DCC signal of a given command station is already offset to begin with).
 At the time of this writing, the "asymmetrical DCC signal" has not been standardized and many DCC systems pay no attention to this feature.

-Note: the ABC slow speed supported by Lenz decoders (i.e. by the Lenz module BM2) is not supported by ZIMO decoders.
+Note: the ABC slow speed supported by Lenz decoders (i.e. by the Lenz module BM2) is supported by ZIMO decoders from SW-version 36.1.